All Episodes

 Really?

-Kathleen, I'm just assuming you're wishing that this at least commutation, but hopefully a pardon was given to your own son.
+Kathleen, I'm just assuming you're wishing that this at least commutation, but hopefully a pardon, was given to your own son.

-We understand there's time constraints and things like that, but hearing this news about Chelsea uh Manning as well as General Cartwright today, the same thing.
+We understand there's time constraints and things like that, but hearing this news about Chelsea Manning as well as General Cartwright today, the same thing.

-Um I'm sure there's going to be even more today and tomorrow.
+I'm sure there's going to be even more today and tomorrow.

 Those are all the same things that my son did.

-He said, Okay, look, I took six photos, never transmitted them, never anything like that.
+He said, okay, look, I took six photos, never transmitted them, never anything like that.

 And he's sitting in fact.